Matteoverzotti/FIFOServer/README.md

 ## To-Do

 - [X] Create an initial implementation using FIFOs
-- [ ] Fix bug regarding concurrency issues
+- [X] Fix bug regarding concurrency issues
+- [] Clear the FIFOs on SIGINT
 - [ ] Create a configurable file